snehaaggritgithub/College-Resource-Management-System/README.md

 # college_resource

-This project is basically the booking for all the resource available in your college for4 the better utilization of the resources.
-This is a menu driven project in whihc you will be asked to login as a Admin or Member.
-You will allocate the resource with their timezone when you will login as admin.
-Admin has certain priviligaes and Member has alos certain privilages which will be diplayed on screnn when you make your login.
+This project is used for the booking of resources which are available in a college so as to better utilize them.
+It is a menu driven project in which we will be asked to login as an admin or as a member then you will allocate those resources with their time zone.
+Admin and member have certain privileges which will be displayed on the screen when you make your login.

-OBJECTIVE:
-To use various data structure algorithms
-Doubly Linked list
-Stack
-Queue
-Searchig & Sorting

 #Makefile
 I have used traditional way of compiling all the header files.